nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * 5a.
 The given student's index is invalid.

     * 5a1.
-MATHTUTORING informs the tutor that the index is invalid.
+MATHUTORING informs the tutor that the index is invalid.

       Use case resumes at step 1.

 * 5b.
 The given score's index is invalid.

     * 5b1.
-MATHTUTORING informs the tutor that the index is invalid.
+MATHUTORING informs the tutor that the index is invalid.

       Use case resumes at step 3.